GUH23Capital/GUH23_Capital1/README.md

 Analyzing the data from the API (Initially there was a lot of data.)

 ## Accomplishments that we're proud of
-We proud of we are producing that we could implemented We used our technics from university
+proud that we have selected our own norm of clustering and organized a lot of information based on the criteria that people will be curious about.

 ## What we learned
 API, NLP, Postman, GitHUB